 Don’t forget to subscribe to get regular email updates, from my kitchen to yours.
 Blessings, amie sue

-- Once you have the tip in place, put the bag in a tall glass and fold the edges over the glass.
+Once you have the tip in place, slide the bag into a tall glass and fold the edges over the glass rim.
 This will create a stand and it will make it easy to fill it with the batter.
 I posted photos below.

-- Sprinkle coarse sea or celtic salt on top and lightly press it into the dough.
+Sprinkle a coarse sea salt on top and lightly press it into the dough.
 Because we are not using yeast these pretzels won’t rise causing the dough to grab onto the salt, so we have to help it a little. :)